EyeMedi-Bangkit2023/EyeMedi-Machine-Learning/README.md

 1. Looking for references dataset
 2. labeling each data
-3. converts each image to RGB
-4. Divide the data in a ratio of 80% (train), 10% (validation) and 10% (test)
+3. Divide the data in a ratio of 80% (train), 10% (validation) and 10% (test)
-5. Augmenting image data and Tuning hyperparameter
+4. Augmenting image data and Tuning hyperparameter
-6. Conduct machine learning model training experiments with 10,000 to 20,000 train steps
+5. Conduct machine learning model training experiments with 10,000 to 20,000 train steps
-7. Evaluate the machine learning model
+6. Evaluate the machine learning model
-8. Testing real data using another image
+7. Testing real data using another image
-11. Save the model with format h5
+8. Save the model with format h5
-12. Deploy the model
+9. Deploy the model

 ## Model Evaluation